bartvanbenthem/cdtarget-operator/README.md

 * Failure reporting

 ###  Describing the problem
-For me as namespace administrator (cluster user) the CRUD functionality on network policy objects are unauthorized and can only be changed by the cluster administrators.
-We need to be able to add target IP blocks ourselves to a specified set (specified by the admins) of allowed egress ports trough a Custom Resource.
-An Operator should automatically update the specific network policy with all the IP blocks defined in the Custom resource.
+For us as namespace administrators (cluster users) the CRUD functionality on network policy objects are unauthorized by security design and can only be changed by the cluster administrators.
+To enable end tot end automation, we need the abillity to add target IPs ourselves to a specified set of allowed egress ports trough a Custom Resource, the ports are specified by the the cluster administrators from one central config.
+An Operator should automatically create or update a network policy containing the specified IPs defined in the Custom resource.
+The operator should als configure and manage the lifecycle of the self-hosted pipeline agents and simplify the enablement of event driven autoscaling.

 ### Designing the API and a CRD